 What to do during your live stream classes

 Start (and end) on time.
 More than ever, timeliness is expected and appreciated by clients.
 If your class is scheduled for 5 PM, start at 5 PM.
 If your class is promoted as 30 minutes, keep it to that length.

 Be careful about music rights.
 You must have a sync license to legally use a song in a workout video that you're posting.
 It's difficult to get good sound quality if you are live streaming with music, so you'll need to be sure you have a plan for integrating the music into your audio.
-If you're determined to use music, the best route might be to go with a subscription to Epidemic Sound, a collection of 30,000+ songs for you to use in your classes.
+If you're determined to use music, the best route might be to subscribe to Epidemic Sound, a collection of 30,000+ songs for you to use in your classes.

 Have fun.
 Your clients want an authentic experience—just like if they were at your studio—so if you make a mistake or have a technical difficulty, don't stress and keep going.
-Your community’s tuning in because they love YOU and what you offer—not because they want perfection.
-The show must go on, right?

 After your live stream

 Upload a video of your live stream.
 Let your viewers access previously recorded live streams whenever they want.
 Take some time to review your stream and take notes on what you did well and what you can improve on in the future.